clandrew/badstopwatch/README.md

-# Stopwatch
+# Bad Stopwatch
-Very barebones Win32 application for when I need a stopwatch.
+Ordinarily, this would be a very barebones Win32 application for when you need a stopwatch.

-Features:
+That said, there are some bugs preventing this program from running correctly.
+Can you find them?

+This app is supposed to have:
 * Graphical interface
 * Counts up in seconds
 * Convenient 10kb stand-alone executible with small memory footprint
 * Fast to start up and shut down; no web browser, no log-in, does not rely on complicated application frameworks

-Looks like this:
+And, it should look like this:

 ![Image](https://raw.githubusercontent.com/clandrew/stopwatch/main/Images/Screenshot.png "Image")